 What are KIT and SPLIT days

 Keeping in Touch (KIT) days are specifically for those on maternity and adoption leave, whereas Shared Parental Leave in Touch (SPLIT) days are specifically for those on shared parental leave.
 KIT and SPLIT days aim to facilitate a smooth return to work and can be a positive way for trainees to keep up to date with developments in their specialty, department or with their employer whilst they are away.
-KIT and SPLIT days are an entitlement for all people in employed work, not just NHS workers.
+KIT and SPLIT days are an entitlement for all people in employed work, not just postgraduate doctors or dentists in training (PGDiTs) or NHS workers.

-Each trainee can take up to 10 KIT days per period of maternity or adoption leave.
-Usage of KIT days is not compulsory, and a trainee does not need to use their full KIT Day allowance.
+Each PGDiT can take up to 10 KIT days per period of maternity or adoption leave.
+Usage of KIT days is not compulsory, and a PGDiT does not need to use their full KIT Day allowance.
 Working part of one day counts for one whole KIT Day and you do not need to use your KIT days consecutively.
 It is important to note that using KIT days will not affect the duration of the maternity or adoption leave, or your CCT date.

 SPLIT days are available to both parents taking shared parental leave and both parents can take up to 20* SPLIT days each.
 These SPLIT days can be taken in addition to the 10 KIT days that the mother is entitled to whilst on maternity leave.
 This also applies to adoption leave for the primary adopter.
 For example, a mother who chooses to take 6 months’ maternity leave followed by a period of shared parental leave would be entitled to 10 KIT days during her 6 months of maternity leave and a further 20 SPLIT days during shared parental leave.
 The partner of the mother, also taking shared parental leave is entitled to 20 SPLIT days.
 The rules surrounding SPLIT days are otherwise the same as for KIT days, it is only the number of days that differs.